The third 2024 US presidential Republican debate: Here’s what to expect

 - Chris Christie: The former New Jersey governor and federal prosecutor is a vocal critic of former President Donald Trump.
 Christie, 61, is against abortion rights and has supported US aid to Ukraine and Israel.
 He advised Trump’s White House campaign but became a vocal critic of the former president after the January 6, 2021, US Capitol rioting.
 He stepped up his verbal attacks as Trump faced a growing number of criminal charges.
 Christie has received about 2 percent support among Republicans in a Reuters/Ipsos conducted from September 8 to 14.

 - Ron DeSantis: The Florida governor has positioned himself to the right of Trump on many key social issues such as abortion.
 But his well-funded campaign has struggled to gain traction, and his top donor has said he won’t give DeSantis more money unless he adopts a more moderate approach.
 The 45-year-old is Trump’s top rival but remains nearly 40 percentage points behind in opinion polls.
 He has fired staff and rebooted his campaign several times since his glitch-filled campaign launch in May, but those steps have done little to boost his candidacy.
 His campaign says it is focused on stopping Trump in Iowa, where the party will hold its first nominating contest in January.
 He got a much-needed boost on Monday when the Midwestern state’s Republican Governor Kim Reynolds endorsed him.
 As governor, DeSantis has enacted several right-wing policies on social issues, signing bills to limit discussions of gender and sexuality in schools, and to ban abortions.
-He has called the Israeli-occupied Palestinian territory of West Bank “disputed territory”, a view that contradicts international United Nations resolutions.
+He has called the Israeli-occupied Palestinian territory of West Bank “disputed territory”, a view that contradicts United Nations resolutions.

 - Nikki Haley: The 51-year-old has gained a reputation in the Republican Party as a solid conservative who has the ability to address issues of gender and race more credibly than many of her peers.
 She has also pitched herself as a stalwart defender of US interests abroad.
 She has low single-digit support among Republicans, according to opinion polls.
 A former South Carolina governor and Trump’s ambassador to the UN, Haley has emphasised her relative youth compared with Biden and Trump, as well as her background as the daughter of Indian immigrants.
 She has historically praised and defended Israel.